SpardaMarco/Tactigon/README.md

 ```
 *utils.pl*

 If the user chooses to start a new game, the game will start with the defined settings.
-The predicate **initial_state/2** is responsible for creating the initial game state, based on the board size given.
+The predicate **initial_state/2** is responsible for creating the initial game state, based on the given board size.
 ```prolog
 % initial_state(+Size, -GameState)
 % Returns the initial game state for a given board size